 There is no fee for application.

-Once this has been done we will then need to review the following items from the candidate for formal admission (if not already supplied during precognition):
+If a candidate passes precognition we will then need to review the following items from the candidate for formal admission (if not already supplied during precognition):

 - A copy of the identity page of a government-issued ID document or passport;